 Realtor's Guide to Tax and Legal Freedom

-At Koontz & Associates, we are committed to helping real estate professionals do two things:
+At Koontz & Associates, PL, we are committed to helping real estate professionals do two things:

 - Maximize your deductions.

-This guide will explain what type of business entity real estate professions should create, how to report to the IRS (quick reference infographic) and why you should do it this way.
+This guide will explain what type of business entity real estate professionals should create, how to report to the IRS (quick reference infographic) and why you should do it this way.

 Very few real estate agents know that they can make more money by creating a business entity and not filing Schedule C of their 1040.
 You may be under the impression that it is confusing and expensive.
 We are here to debunk these myths and show you that partnering with Koontz & Associates will help you earn more money each year.